petedk/UWCapstone/README.md

 The python files are named to indicate the order they need to be run (2a needs to be run before 2b).

 The .csv and .7z files are the datasets used in this project.

+Set up your folder system like what is show in the Folder Layout document.